richardsondx/checkmate/wiki/Cursor-Integration.md

 CheckMate's Cursor integration includes several rules in the `.cursor/rules/` directory:

-- `checkmate-feature-validation-workflow.mdc` - Primary TDD workflow
+- `checkmate-feature-validation-workflow.mdc` - Primary TDD workflow orchestrator that guides the validation process
+- `checkmate-feature-verification-trigger.mdc` - Detects natural language requests to verify/check/test features and triggers the verification workflow
+- `checkmate-auto-fix-enforce.mdc` - Enforces continuous fix attempts until all checks pass or max attempts are reached
-- `checkmate-spec-creator.mdc` - Helps create new specs
+- `checkmate-spec-creator.mdc` - Helps create new properly formatted specs from templates
-- `checkmate-spec-fixer.mdc` - Assists in fixing failing checks
+- `checkmate-spec-fixer.mdc` - Assists in fixing failing checks and offers targeted solutions
+- `checkmate-spec-format.mdc` - Ensures proper spec formatting is maintained
+- `checkmate-spec-naming-convention.mdc` - Enforces consistent naming conventions for spec files (using kebab-case)
+- `checkmate-spec-drift.mdc` - Detects when specs drift from implementation
+- `checkmate-spec-drift-on-save.mdc` - Checks for spec drift when files are saved
+- `checkmate-non-interactive.mdc` - Ensures CheckMate commands run in non-interactive mode when executed by Cursor

 ## Command Reference for Cursor Integration